Paul Smith (cricketer, born 1820)

 Paul Smith (26 March 1820 – 1???) was an English cricketer.
 Smith's batting and bowling styles are unknown.

-Born at Sheffield, Yorkshire, Smith made his first-class debut for Sheffield against Manchester in 1846 at Hyde Ground Park, Sheffield.
-He made a second first-class fixture in that season in the return fixture between the sides at Moss Lane, Manchester.
-In his two first-class matches, he scored a total of 68 runs at an average of 17.00, with a high score of 40.
+Born at Sheffield, Yorkshire, Smith made his debut for Sheffield against Manchester in 1846 at Hyde Ground Park, Sheffield.
+He made a second fixture in that season in the return fixture between the teams at Moss Lane, Manchester.
+In his two matches, he scored a total of 68 runs at an average of 17.00, with a high score of 40.
 With the ball, he took 6 wickets, all of which came in a single innings during the match at Manchester.
-Outside of playing first-class matches for Sheffield, Smith was also active in club cricket in Newcastle and County Durham.
-He was a pub landlord, including at the Bath Inn in Newcastle, which was the home of the Northumberland Club which he played cricket for.
+Outside of playing matches for Sheffield, Smith was also active in club cricket in Newcastle and County Durham.
+He was a pub landlord, including at the Bath Inn in Newcastle, which was the home of the Northumberland Club which he played for.